abinig29/pusher-chat-app/README.md

-NEXT_PUBLIC_KEY use this key in your .env file to stror pusher key
+NEXT_PUBLIC_KEY use this key in your .env file to store PUSHER key